Asian American Counseling

 Hi, I’m Chu Hui, aka Dr. Cha.

 I’m a Licensed Psychologist and I specialize in Asian American (AANHPI) Mental Health.
 I’m glad you’re here because that means you’re looking for help.
 I hope I can make your next steps as easy as possible.
 For years, while I was proud to support my AANHPI clients in psychotherapy, when I needed to find a therapist, it was difficult to find an Asian American therapist with experience and expertise.
-My mission is to support our community through my practice and network so that Asian Americans seeking care can find a great match to do impactful work.
+My mission is to support our community through my practice and network so that Asian Americans seeking care can find a great match to do transformative work.

 I provide Asian American counseling to adults in California, including Sacramento, San Francisco, the Bay Area, and Los Angeles.
+I am also licensed in Texas and via PSYPACT legislation, can work with clients in 41 other states.

 If I sound like a good match for you, start by booking a free consultation with me.